 Parkinson's disease

-Parkinson's disease is a syndrome of progressive damage to the nervous system manifested by a reduced overall physical activity, slowness of movement (bradykinesia), tremor, and anincreased muscle tone.
-They distinguish primary or idiopathic Parkinson's disease, secondary parkinsonism (vascular, drug, post-traumatic, postencephalitic etc.) and parkinsonian syndrome in degenerative and hereditary diseases of the central nervous system.
-The average age of the onset of PD is 55 years.
-At the same time, the disease will begin at 10% of patients of the young age under 40.
-In this case, the condition is called juvenile-onset parkinsonism.
-The disease occurs in children and adolescents, in this case, medical experts call it Hunt’s syndrome characterized by a slow progress and classic symptoms of Parkinson's disease.
+Parkinsonism is a syndrome of progressive damage to the nervous system, manifested by a decrease in general motor activity, slowness of movement (bradykinesia), tremors, and increased muscle tone.
+A distinction is made between Parkinson's disease - primary or idiopathic parkinsonism; secondary parkinsonism (vascular, drug-induced, post-traumatic, postencephalitic, etc.) and parkinsonism syndrome in degenerative and hereditary diseases of the central nervous system.
+The average age of onset of PD is 55 years.
+At the same time, in 10% of patients, the disease debuts at a young age, before 40 years.
+In this case, the disease is called juvenile parkinsonism.

-The incidence of Parkinson's disease is independent of gender, race, social status and place of residence.
-In the later stages of the disease quality of life is significantly reduced.
-At gross violations of swallowing patients quickly lose weight.
-In cases of prolonged immobility death of patients is caused by the accession respiratory disorders and bed sores.
-The origin of Parkinson's disease is not fully investigated, however, as the cause of the disease is considered the combination of several factors:
+The disease occurs in children and adolescents, in this case, doctors talk about Hunt's juvenile parkinsonism, which is characterized by a slow course and classic symptoms of parkinsonism.
+The incidence of parkinsonism does not depend on gender and race, social status and place of residence.
+In the later stages of the disease, the quality of life of patients is significantly reduced.
+In cases of severe swallowing disorders, patients quickly lose weight.
+In cases of prolonged immobility, death of patients is due to accompanying respiratory disorders and bedsores.
+The origin of Parkinson's disease remains not fully understood, however, a combination of several factors is considered as the cause of the disease:

 - aging;